ytake/phluxor/README.md

 ## Supervision

-exception handling is done by the actor system, and the actor system can be supervised by another actor system.
+exception handling is done by the actor system, and the actor can be supervised by parent , root actors.

 - `OneForOneStrategy`
 - `AllForOneStrategy`